 - 2-3 pound salmon fillet (cut into individual portions)

 - 1 cup maple syrup

 - 1/4 cup orange juice

-In a glass baking dish, combine all of the ingredients for the cure and stir until the salt is dissolved.
+- In a glass baking dish, combine all of the ingredients for the curing liquid and stir until the salt is dissolved.
 Gently submerge your salmon portions in the curing liquid, cover, and refrigerate for 8-12 hours.
 If your salmon fillets are thin, 8 hours should be enough.
 Thicker fillets will take 12 hours.